mukund-23/kronecker-v2/README.md

 | 32 | 8,192 | 6.36 | **384** | 60.4 |
 | 64 | 16,384 | 6.34 | **384** | 60.6 |

 **D quadruples; the boundary does not move.** Because κ is L-sparse, recovery is `L` multiple-choice questions over 256 options — empty slots cost nothing.
-This matches the `O(L·log 256)` prediction from structured sparse recovery.
+This is consistent with an `O(L·log 256)` scaling from structured sparse recovery, but that is an observed invariant on **random Gaussian W**, not a proof, and not established for trained projections — §4.4 tests the trained case at three widths and one `d_p` only.

 **Why it matters:** the scale claim can be made from analysis rather than from production-scale training.
 Production (`d_p=32, d_model=4096`) sits **10.7× above** the boundary.